The Minds of 99

-The Minds of 99 is a Danish post-punk band, formed in 2012.
-Since then they have released four albums.
+The Minds of 99 is a Danish post punk band, formed in 2012.
+The band is known for mixing post punk and new wave styles of the 1980s with more modern pop rock.
+The group mostly performs in Danish.
+Having released four studio albums to critical and commercial success, The Minds of 99 is one the most popular contemporary Danish rock groups, with a large and devoted fan base.

+They were the opening act at Roskilde Festival 2015, and have sold out several arena shows since then, most notably Parken in Copenhagen in 2021, and again in 2024.

 Background

 The band, consisting of five childhood friends, won DR's Karrierrekanonen in 2013.
 The first single, "Det er Knud som er død", from their debut album, is based on a poem by the Danish journalist and writer Tom Kristensen about the Danish scientist and national hero Knud Rasmussen.
-The song reached first place on Det Elektriske Barometer and became P3's Uundgåelige in February 2014.
+The song reached first place on the alternative radio hitlist Det Elektriske Barometer and was in heavy rotation on Danish radio February 2014.

-Performance at Orange Stage

-The Minds of 99 was the opening act at Roskilde Festival 2015.
-The concert was named as the best opener of the festival in years by numerous media outlets.